Updated April 4, 2023

 Spark is an open-source framework for running analytics applications.
-It is a data processing engine hosted at the vendor-independent Apache Software Foundation to work on large data sets or big data.
-It is a general-purpose cluster computing system that provides high-level APIs in Scala, Python, Java, and R. It was developed to overcome the limitations in the MapReduce paradigm of Hadoop.
-Data scientists believe that Spark executes 100 times faster than MapReduce as it can cache data in memory whereas MapReduce works more by reading and writing on disks.
-It performs in-memory processing which makes it more powerful and fast.
+It is a data processing engine hosted by the vendor-independent Apache Software Foundation and is designed to work with large data sets or big data.
+Spark is a general-purpose cluster computing system that provides high-level APIs in Scala, Python, Java, and R. It was developed to overcome the limitations of the MapReduce paradigm in Hadoop.
+Data scientists believe that Spark executes 100 times faster than MapReduce because it can cache data in memory, whereas MapReduce works primarily by reading and writing to disks.
+It performs in-memory processing, making it more powerful and fast.

 Spark does not have its own file system.
-It processes data from diverse data sources such as Hadoop Distributed File System (HDFS), Amazon’s S3 system, Apache Cassandra, MongoDB, Alluxio, Apache Hive.
-It can run on Hadoop YARN (Yet Another Resource Negotiator), on Mesos, on EC2, on Kubernetes or using standalone cluster mode.
+Instead, it processes data from diverse data sources, such as Hadoop Distributed File System (HDFS), Amazon’s S3 system, Apache Cassandra, MongoDB, Alluxio, and Apache Hive.
+It can run on Hadoop YARN (Yet Another Resource Negotiator), on Mesos, on EC2, on Kubernetes, or using standalone cluster mode.
 It uses RDDs (Resilient Distributed Dataset) to delegate workloads to individual nodes that support iterative applications.
-Due to RDD, programming is easy as compared to Hadoop.
+Due to RDD, programming is easier in comparison to Hadoop.

-- Spark Core: It is the foundation of Spark application on which other components are directly dependent.
-It provides a platform for a wide variety of applications such as scheduling, distributed task dispatching, in-memory processing and data referencing.
+- Spark Core: It is the foundation of a Spark application on which other components directly depend.
+It provides a platform for a wide variety of applications such as scheduling, distributed task dispatching, in-memory processing, and data referencing.

 - Spark Streaming: It is the component that works on live streaming data to provide real-time analytics.
-The live data is ingested into discrete units called batches which are executed on Spark Core.
+The live data is ingested into discrete units called batches, which are executed on the Spark Core.

-- Spark SQL: It is the component that works on top of Spark core to run SQL queries on structured or semi-structured data.
-Data Frame is the way to interact with Spark SQL.
+- Spark SQL: It is the component that works on top of the Spark Core to run SQL queries on structured or semi-structured data.
+Data Frames are the way to interact with Spark SQL.

 - GraphX: It is the graph computation engine or framework that allows processing graph data.
 It provides various graph algorithms to run on Spark.

-- MLlib: It contains machine learning algorithms that provide machine learning framework in a memory-based distributed environment.
-It performs iterative algorithms efficiently due to in-memory data processing capability.
+- MLlib: It contains machine learning algorithms that provide a machine learning framework in a memory-based distributed environment.
+It performs iterative algorithms efficiently due to the in-memory data processing capability.